No momento, esta página não está disponível em português

 • Japan: In Japan, merchants and acquirers must ensure SCA is applied to all domestic and cross-border credit card online payments.
 This is limited to shopper-present or customer initiated transactions.
 Digital wallets are excluded from this regulation.

-• France: The French Central Bank has advised French issuers to accept authorization exemptions only up to EUR 100 per shopper per day, whether considered on an individual transaction or cumulative basis.
+• France: The French Central Bank (Banque De France) has advised French issuers to no longer accept authorization exemptions.
 This does not impact exemptions requested via EMV 3DS.
 For more information, see 3DS Guidance for France.

 Important dates